 VIM patients agree to be seen and treated under the Oregon Liability Waiver (ORS 676.340), which limits the liability of Oregon-licensed physicians, physician assistants, nurse practitioners, and certain other health professionals for injury, death, or other loss that may arise from services they provide without compensation, except in cases of gross negligence.
 As a VIM provider, you will need to register with the state for the liability waiver.
 And, if you are seeing patients in your own office, you must also have them fill out a consent form.
 Here are the links:

-In addition to the Limited Liability Law, VIM does have a standard liability policy to cover practitioners for their work done on-site at the VIM clinic.
+In addition to the Limited Liability Law, VIM has a standard liability policy to cover practitioners for work done on-site at the VIM clinic.

 Still have questions?

 For more information, please visit the OMB website or contact the OMB by phone: (971) 673-2700 or (877) 254-6263 (tollfree in Oregon).